fideliocc/memo/README.md

 # Memo
 [https://memo-web.herokuapp.com](https://memo-web.herokuapp.com)

 A simple social network to share the worst moments in day.
 Wait for the approval before see it available, if not anyway you've let that go.
 But don't worry, always you'll have something to tell us back.

 **Release:** v1.0.0

 **Status:** Done and working on future release.

 **About the idea:** This project was born to give a space to throw your daily problems and laugh about, and is the result of my web development skills acquired on the last months.
 I want to collect some good stories here, so if you are interested in collaborate in some way or just to give a suggestion feel free to contact me.

 ## **Built with**
 mLab (mongoDB) + Express + React.js + Redux

 ## **Prerequisites**
 - Memo is running on mLab database service.
-You can create an account at [mlab.com](https://mlab.com), then a new user and database for free.
+You can create an account at [mlab.com](https://mlab.com), then create a new user and database for free.
 The generated URI will be pasted on ./config/keys_dev.js
 - Node.js (last stable version): Download from https://nodejs.org/es/download/
 -  create-react-app globally installed:
 ```bash